DiUS/pact-workshop-android/README.md

 ## Step 1 - Simple customer calling Provider

-Given we have a client that needs to make a HTTP GET request to a sinatra webapp, and requires a response in JSON format.
+Given we have a android app that needs to make a HTTP GET request to a sinatra webapp, and requires a response in JSON format.
 The client would look something like:

 Service.java: